World of Goo 2: Plot

 World of Goo 2 takes place many years after the original game.
 Goo Balls, previously believed to be extinct, begin resurfacing from underground after seismic events fracture the landscape.
 Alongside them appear pink squid-like creatures.
 The World of Goo Corporation resumes collection of Goo Balls and rebrands as the World of Goo Organization, under the guise of environmental responsibility.
 During a celebration event, the Goo Balls lower a hook into the sea and awaken a colossal sea creature.
-It is revealed that the landmass on which the Goo Balls live is situated on its back.
-It then emits a beam of fire into the sky, which escapes the World of Goo's atmosphere and is noticed by a human figure on a distant planet far in the future.
-This character, known as a Distant Observer, begins constructing a rocket after witnessing the phenomenon.
+It then emits a beam of fire into the sky, which escapes the World of Goo's atmosphere and is noticed by a human figure on a distant planet far in the future, who begins constructing a rocket.

 In the second chapter, the player travels to a derelict facility known as the Beauty Generator.
-Once a major power source fueled by a substance called “Beauty Juice,” the facility has been decommissioned and repurposed to broadcast visual advertisements using satellite dishes.
+Once a major power source fueled by a substance called “Beauty Juice,” (Note: As depicted in World of Goo (2008)) the facility has been decommissioned and repurposed to broadcast visual advertisements using satellite dishes.
 The signal is inactive, and the inhabitants have lost their connection to the outside world.
 The Goo Balls reactivate the satellite array, restoring the signal.
-The visual output, resembling the Generator’s former energy source, again reaches the Distant Observer, who continues work on the rocket.
+The visual output, resembling the Generator’s former energy source, again reaches the distant observer, who continues work on the rocket.